-- (4) The Authority adopted an opinion on 11 December 20149, having reviewed all of the available data and scientific studies published since 2006 and having used refined methodologies.
-The Authority established changes in mean relative kidney weight in a two-generation study in mice as the critical endpoint and calculated a Benchmark Dose (Lower Confidence Limit) (BMDL10) of 8960 μ g/kg bw per day.
-It was able to apply new toxicokinetic data to allow a more accurate substance-specific extrapolation of data from animals to humans and established a human equivalent dose (HED) of 609 μ g/kg bw per day.
+- (4) The Authority adopted an opinion on 11 December 2014, having reviewed the available data and scientific studies published from 2006 to 2012 as well as some studies available in 2013.
+In that opinion, the Authority established changes in mean relative kidney weight in a two-generation study in mice as the critical endpoint and calculated a Benchmark Dose (Lower Confidence Limit) (BMDL10) of 8960 μg/kg bw per day.
+It was able to apply new toxicokinetic data to allow a more accurate substance-specific extrapolation of data from animals to humans and established a human equivalent dose (HED) of 609 μg/kg bw per day.
 The HED was used as a reference point for establishing a health-based guidance value for BPA. - (5) To establish this health-based guidance value, the Authority applied an uncertainty factor of 2.5 for inter-species differences and 10 for intra-species differences.
 It applied an additional factor of 6 to take into account uncertainties surrounding potential health effects of BPA on the mammary gland, reproductive, metabolic, neurobehavioural and immune systems.
 As a result, an overall uncertainty factor of 150 was applied to establish a new Tolerable Daily Intake (TDI) of 4 μg/kg bw per day.
-The Authority designated the TDI as temporary (t-TDI) pending the outcome of a long-term toxicity study on BPA in rodents, currently being undertaken by the National Toxicology Program/ Food and Drug Administration in the United States of America. - (6) The Authority concluded that dietary exposure to BPA for the highest exposed groups, which include infants, children and adolescents, is below the t-TDI, indicating that there is no health concern at the estimated levels of exposure.
-Those conclusions also apply to prenatally exposed children and to the elderly. - (7) In its opinion adopted on 11 December 2014 the Authority also estimated non-dietary sources of exposure as well as those from the diet.
+However, the Authority designated the TDI as temporary (t-TDI) pending the anticipated outcome of a long-term toxicity study on BPA in rodents being undertaken by the National Toxicology Program/ Food and Drug Administration (NTP/ FDA) in the United States of America (USA). - (6) The Authority noted that dietary exposure to BPA is below the t-TDI and concluded that there is no health concern at the estimated levels of exposure.
+In its opinion adopted on 11 December 2014 the Authority also estimated non-dietary sources of exposure as well as those from the diet.
 Non-dietary sources include exposure through air, ingestion of dust and uptake through the skin as a result of contact with thermal paper and cosmetics.
-The Panel concluded that the central estimates for aggregated exposure to BPA through dietary and non-dietary sources for the highest exposed groups including infants, children and adolescents, are below the t-TDI and that the health concern for BPA is low at the estimated levels of exposure. - (8) The Authority noted uncertainty in the exposure estimates for the non-dietary sources of BPA, which may contribute a significant proportion of overall exposure for some population groups.
-In addition to the non-dietary sources of exposure to BPA, non-canned meat and meat products were found to be a major contributor to BPA exposure for several population groups. - (9) Following the new evaluation by the Authority, the current SML for plastic materials and articles should be updated to take account of the new t-TDI.
-The setting of the SML uses a conventional exposure assumption that 1 kg of food is consumed daily by a person of 60 kg body weight and that all exposure comes from food contact
+The Panel concluded that the central estimates for aggregated exposure to BPA through dietary and non-dietary sources for the highest exposed groups including infants, children and adolescents, are below the t-TDI and that the health concern for BPA is low at the estimated levels of aggregated exposure. - (7) Following the opinion published by the Authority in 2014, the current SML for plastic materials and articles should be updated to take account of the new t-TDI.
+The setting of the SML uses a conventional exposure assumption that 1 kg of food is consumed daily by a person of 60 kg body weight and that all exposure comes from food contact materials.
+Article 5(1)(e) of Regulation (EC) No 1935/2004 establishes that specific limits on the migration of certain constituents into or onto food should take due account of other possible sources of exposure to those constituents.
+The Authority noted that exposure from non-dietary sources of BPA may contribute a significant proportion of overall exposure for some population groups and that in addition to these non-dietary sources, non-canned meat and meat products were found to be a major